Secondary education in Japan: Curriculum

 Upper-secondary teachers are university graduates.
 Upper-secondary schools are organized into departments, and teachers specialize in their field of study although they teach a variety of courses sharing a more general discipline.
-Teaching depends largely on the lecture system, with the main goal of covering the curriculum.
+Teaching depends largely on the lecture system, with the main goal being to cover the curriculum.
 Approach and subject coverage tends to be uniform, at least in the public schools.